For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 Established in 1892, the University of Idaho was the only university in the state until 1963.
 Thanks to an absence of competition from other institutions, this has allowed this university to compete at a higher level right up to present day.
 In 2019, Forbes ranked the university among America’s Best Value Colleges.

 The university offers a Master of Education or Educational Specialist track, for those who want to become a principal or superintendent.
-Through collaboration with local school districts, students also have access to teaching opportunities in the areas local to the university campus, allowing you to work close by while you study.
+Through collaboration with local school districts, students also have access to teaching opportunities in the areas local to the university campus, allowing them to work close by while they study.

 Western Illinois University

 Tuition and fees at this university are assessed on a per-credit-hour basis.
-For graduates, this is $339.82 regardless of your state of residency.
-Contrary to usual expectations, there is also no significant increase for graduate tuition compared to undergraduate rates.
+For graduates, this is $375, regardless of your state of residency.
+Contrary to usual expectations, there is also no significant increase in graduate tuition compared to undergraduate rates.
 A full list of fees and other rates can be found on the website.

 Texas Woman’s University